Al Bateen Academy, Al Manseer – The Review

 “All students are entitled to a broad, balanced, relevant and differentiated curriculum recognising that all students have individual educational needs which should be taken into account.”

-The school offers an extensive range of extra-curricular activities including Mandarin Chinese, Football, Netball, Rugby, Sailing, Swimming, Arabic, Art, Choir, Drama, Calligraphy, Jewelery making, Music, Photography and Theatre.
+The school offers an extensive range of extra-curricular activities including Mandarin Chinese, Football, Netball, Rugby, Sailing, Swimming, Arabic, Art, Choir, Drama, Calligraphy, Jewellery making, Music, Photography and Theatre.

-Al Bateen is rated Outstanding by the Abu Dhabi Education Authority (ADEC), its highest award.
-This is up from A2 in 2014, an already impressive award, particularly given the school’s youth.
+Al Bateen Academy is rated Very Good with Outstanding featuresb by the Abu Dhabi Education Authority (ADEC), its second highest award.

 YEAR 2: NA